Affiliate links on Android Authority may earn us a commission. Learn more.

 While ECG and irregular heart rate monitoring both paint a picture of a user’s heart rate health, the two feature’s processes are entirely different.

 The ECG (electrocardiogram) sensors on the Fitbit Charge 5, Fitbit Sense, and Sense 2 use electrical signals to survey a user’s heart performance in 30-second intervals.
-To get an ECG reading on these devices, users are required to initiate the process, and the resultant data is presented in a detailed PDF.
+To get an ECG reading on these devices, users must initiate the process, and the resultant data is presented in a detailed PDF.
 A doctor can use the data acquired by the ECG to detect possible signs of AFib, but as it’s a spot check, this data can only ever be used retroactively.

 Fitbit’s irregular heart rhythm monitoring system uses long-term pulse data and compares it to recent heart rate patterns.
 Once enabled by the user, this process automatically runs in the background and monitors a user’s heart rate when they are at rest.
 The irregular heart rhythm system will notify users of possible AFib instances recorded in the last 24 hours.
 While this isn’t a real-time solution to AFib monitoring, the irregular heart rhythm system benefits from being largely automated.